jasdumas/r4fintech/README.md

 10-09-2016: *in-development* - Currently working on the introduction and the import chapter :black_nib:

+10-30-2016: *in-development* - Structuring the format to enable multiple examples per package highlight.
+Updates references of packages and adding a seperate page for learning resources for R and fintech.

 ## Contact

 Author: Jasmine Dumas [@jasdumas](https://twitter.com/jasdumas) | [jasdumas.github.io](http://jasdumas.github.io/)